Teacher Letter of Resignation Example

 As a teacher, you should write two resignation letters.
 One should be to the children and parents, especially if you resign during the school year.
 And the second should be to the principal and other faculty members.

-Your letter that is for parents should be written with a firm understanding that parents won’t have as much insight into your in-classroom experience.
-Meaning, keep your letter focused on positivity and showing your appreciation for being able to work with their children.
+Your letter for parents should be written with a firm understanding that parents won’t have as much insight into your in-classroom experience.
+Meaning, keep your letter focused on positivity and showing your appreciation for working with their children.

 The letter for faculty can be designed more specifically around the retrospective you’re having regarding the education system you’re working within.
 But once again, the more upbeat and positive focus your letter has, the brighter it will shine on you as an employee.